chsh2/nijiGPen/README.md

 [[English]](README.md) [[中文]](README_zh.md)

-NijiGPen is a [Blender](https://www.blender.org/) add-on that brings new features to Grease Pencil for 2D graphic design and illustrations, including:
+NijiGPen is a [Blender](https://www.blender.org/) add-on that brings new features to Grease Pencil for creating 2D graphic design and illustrations.
+It provides with the following functions:

 - Boolean and Offset operations for 2D shapes
 - Conversion from 2D shapes to 3D meshes